HituziANDO/kamome/README.md

 	});
 	```

-1. Receive message on iOS
+1. Receives a message on iOS

 	**Swift**